 At Raging Bull, there is a roster of successful traders.
 However, they all have their unique take to the markets.
 For example, Jeff Bishop, loves trading options; Kyle Dennis is a biotech trader; Petra Hess thrives trading Canadian stocks; Jeff Williams scalps penny stocks; and I have a diversified approach to short term trading.

-Cons to Paper Trading
+Downsides to Paper Trading

 Paper trading is cool… but when the bright lights turn and the director calls out “showtime,” will you be ready to perform?

 When there is money on the line it makes you feel different.
 As Warren Buffett says, you’ve got “skin in the game.”
 Are you going to panic the first time a trade goes against and freeze up?

 You see, paper trading is a stress-free environment, making it hard to get emotional when you are playing with funny money.
 And believe it or not, like many high level activities, trading is largely mental.